Life Support System presents a dynamic and interactive model of the three global systems that support life on earth.

 ** Share market prices are represented by live values of the All Ordinaries Index of the Australian stock exchange, updated each minute.
 At times when the ASX is not trading historic data from randomly selected trading days are used.

-Touring from 2017 to 2020 with Experimenta Make Sense International Triennial of Media Art
+2017 to 2020 – Touring eastern Australia with Experimenta Make Sense International Triennial of Media Art